WSUCEG-7140/Craft/README.md

 ## Literate Programming
 - `src/main.c` has reference to https://github.com/WSUCEG-7140/Craft/issues/7 in a comment
+- `src/world.c` has reference to https://github.com/WSUCEG-7140/Craft/issues/2 in a comment
 - The demonstration of literate programming for issues https://github.com/WSUCEG-7140/Craft/issues/4, https://github.com/WSUCEG-7140/Craft/issues/13, https://github.com/WSUCEG-7140/Craft/issues/15, https://github.com/WSUCEG-7140/Craft/issues/16, https://github.com/WSUCEG-7140/Craft/issues/17 can be found in Pull Request https://github.com/WSUCEG-7140/Craft/pull/67.
 Please refer to that PR for detailed examples and explanations

 ## Programming by contract
 - `load_file` function in `src/util.c` has an example contract comment
+- `string_width` function in `src/util.c` has an example contract comment
 - The demonstration of programming by contract for issues https://github.com/WSUCEG-7140/Craft/issues/4, https://github.com/WSUCEG-7140/Craft/issues/13, https://github.com/WSUCEG-7140/Craft/issues/15, https://github.com/WSUCEG-7140/Craft/issues/16, https://github.com/WSUCEG-7140/Craft/issues/17 can be found in Pull Request https://github.com/WSUCEG-7140/Craft/pull/68.
 Please refer to that PR for detailed examples and explanations

 # Craft